litchipi/blog/posts/rust/containers_in_rust/part2.md

 This will generate a `Cargo.toml` file in which we can describe our project, add dependencies and tweak configurations of the rust compiler, a handy file to avoid having to avoid having to create `rustc` commands by hand in a Makefile.
-You can change the author name, e-mail and version of your project here, but we wont add any dependencies yet.
+You can change the author name, e-mail and version of your project here, but we won't add any dependencies yet.

 In the folder `src/` you will put, well, all your sources.